hannasage/purplecow/solution.md

 ## Waking up the purple cow

-To begin the Angular live development server, first open your terminal and navigate to the project's root directory; in this case, that will be `/fearless-purplecow`.
-From here, you can run `ng` commands.
+To begin the Angular live development server, first open your terminal and navigate to the project's root directory; in this case, that will be `/purplecow`.
+From here, you can run `ng` and `npm` commands.

-If this is your first time opening Project: Purple Cow in your local environment, you may have to run `npm install` to install any dependencies prior to launch.
+Usually if this were your first time opening Project: Purple Cow in your local environment, you would have to run `npm install` to install any dependencies prior to launch.
+We've taken the liberty of creating `graze`, a script that both installs dependencies and serves the application.
+Type `npm run graze` to load the development server.

-Once you're in this root directory, run `ng serve`.
 Your live development server should open on `http://localhost:3000`

+(Any subsequent serving can be done through `ng serve`, additional ports configurable by `ng serve --port 7777`)

 ## Milking the purple cow